anuragsetia/covid/README.md

     pip install -r requirements.txt

-and then run it from the command line to generate the chart using flask -
+Setup environment variable 'FLASK_APP' to main.py and then run it from the command line to generate the chart using flask -

     flask run